 As a business owner you are required to keep and store accounting records for a minimum of six years.

-Many small businesses use accountants to do their bookkeeping.
+Many small businesses or sole traders use accountants or accounting systems to accurately record their bookkeeping.

 This will involve you passing over all of your books and records to the bookkeeper who will then process the documentation for you.
-Most bookkeepers are happy to come to your offices and do the bookkeeping on your premises.
+Most bookkeepers are happy to come to your offices and do the bookkeeping on your premises or provide online accounting solutions.
+This bookkeeping software is a computer program used to act as accountant and bookkeeper for your business – detailing your organisations financial information.

 Other business owners will do their bookkeeping themselves or ask a family member to do it.
 This will involve: